We have Registered Mini Juliana Piglets available and accepting deposits.

 Highland Mini Cows

-Miniature cattle are great for small acreages.
-They can be anywhere to 1/2 or even 1/3 the size of standard cattle, so, therefore, require less feed and land.
-We encourage the ration of one miniature cow per ½ to 1-acre grass with good quality hay during the winter months.
+Mini Highland cattle, often referred to as fluffy mini cows, are perfect for small acreages.
+These miniature cows can be anywhere from 1/2 to even 1/3 the size of standard cattle, meaning they require less feed and land.
+We recommend one miniature cow per ½ to 1-acre of grass, along with good quality hay during the winter months.

-Mini Scottish Highlands are a very hardy breed of cattle that can withstand harsh cold temperatures in the winter and hot temperatures in the summer with adequate shade and water.
+Mini Scottish Highlands are a hardy breed capable of withstanding harsh winter temperatures as well as hot summer conditions, provided they have adequate shade and water.

-Mini Highland cows require less feed and land than standard cattle.
-They can be raised on a pasture as small as half an acre, and they do well with other bovine breeds, goats, sheep, chickens, and dogs.
+Care for mini Highland cows is less demanding than for standard cattle.
+They can thrive on a pasture as small as half an acre and get along well with various livestock, including goats, sheep, chickens, and even fluffy mini donkeys.

-Mini Highland cows are susceptible to bloating and grass tetany, a disease caused by low magnesium levels in the blood.
+Health-wise, mini Highland cows can be susceptible to issues like bloating and grass tetany, which is due to low magnesium levels in the blood.

-Mini Highland cows are developed through selective breeding, and the key is to breed cows that have the bovine chondrodysplasia gene (chondro positive) with cows that don't have that gene (chondro negative).
+Breeding these mini Highland cows is done through selective breeding, focusing on pairing cows with the bovine chondrodysplasia gene (chondro positive) with those without the gene (chondro negative).

 Micro & Mini Donkeys